Dollar takes a break from this week's slide ahead of BoE, ECB meetings

 -

-The dollar found a footing in Asia on Thursday, pausing the week's slide as a slump in tech and social media stocks soured appetite for riskier currencies, and as traders awaited central bank meetings in Britain and Europe.
+The dollar found some footing on Thursday, pausing the week's slide as a slump in tech and social media stocks soured appetite for riskier currencies, and as traders awaited central bank meetings in Britain and Europe.

-The risk-sensitive Australian and New Zealand dollars fell slightly in morning trade.
-Sterling and the euro did not extend recent gains, and the common currency was marginally weaker at $1.1297.
-The yen held at 114.41 per dollar.
+The risk-sensitive Australian and New Zealand dollars fell slightly in the Asia session.
+Sterling slipped and the euro was marginally weaker at $1.1297.
+The yen dropped a fraction to 114.51 per dollar.

 Shares in Facebook owner Meta plunged more than 20% after the bell as earnings and the outlook fell short of expectations.

-Shares in Twitter and Spotify also fell and Nasdaq 100 futures dropped 2%, dragging on demand for currencies like the Andipodeans, said Westpac analyst Imre Speizer in Christchurch.
+Shares in Twitter and Spotify also fell and Nasdaq 100 futures dropped 2%, dragging on demand for currencies like the Antipodeans, said Westpac analyst Imre Speizer in Christchurch.

 Trade in Asia was lightened by a holiday in China.